-Inbox Zero is something that we all strive for in the world of business, but reaching it isn’t as easy as we want it to be.
-That being said, many people aren’t even reaching Inbox Fifty on a daily basis, never mind Zero and more often than not it has something to do with how you manage your inbox.
-Inboxes are busy places – emails coming and going like trains at Grand Central Station – but with a few simple tweaks, your inbox can become more manageable and sane which makes your day a lot easier.
+Whether your goal is Inbox Zero or merely Inbox “Fifty,” more often than not this milestone has something to do with how you manage your inbox.
+Inboxes are busy places – emails coming and going like trains at Grand Central Station – but with a few simple tweaks, your inbox can become more manageable and sane, making your day a lot easier.

 Turn Off Notifications